 To this end since April 2000 Chaurcey has engaged in a variety of spiritual and socio-economic learning experiences which has given rise to his founding of Total Life Christian Missionary Baptist Church (TLCMBC), the Texarkana Area Community Leadership Coalition (formerly Texarkana Area Christian Leadership Conference), TACLC, and now QLPC, all to address spiritual development and socio-economic development and the application of spiritual/moral principles to every area of life and society.

-America is a capitalistic economy in which a few does much better than the masses due to a variety of oppresssive strategies and occurrences largely fueled by greed (1 Timothy 6:10) and inadequate compassion, care, and concern.
+America is a capitalistic economy in which a few do much better than the masses due to a variety of oppresssive strategies and occurrences largely fueled by greed (1 Timothy 6:10) and inadequate compassion, care, and concern.
 This has especially led to large scale disparity between whites and blacks such that the 2016 reported net worth of blacks is only 9% of that of whites.

 This systemic disparity is largely because the USA at its beginning was largely built on the backs of Black slaves.
 As a result there has been much socio-economic injustice placed upon the backs of Black Americans in times past and whose effect yet lingers and shows up in such disparities as in social/racial attitudes and wealth.